 also held a number of engineering management positions at Avid Technology and

-Bill has been a member of nine HBSAB Community Action Partners (CAP) projects and has served on CAP's Board for four years.
+Bill has been a member of ten HBSAB Community Action Partners (CAP) projects and this is his sixth year on CAP's Board.

 Habib Rahman, MBA 1983, Clerk